GCC High SharePoint Migration

 SharePoint Customization Breakage Patterns and GCC High Readiness Criteria

-SharePoint Framework (SPFx) extensions and web parts require recompilation against GCC High endpoints, security review, and AOS-G partner involvement for tenant-side deployment.
-Custom Power Automate workflows require connector re-certification, retesting against GCC High data classification rules, and rebuilding branches that depend on connectors not available in GCC High.
+The second category requires rearchitecting.
+SharePoint Framework (SPFx) extensions and web parts compile against commercial Microsoft 365 service endpoints by default.
+They require recompilation against GCC High endpoints, plus security review against the GCC High service catalog, plus AOS-G partner involvement for tenant-side deployment.
+Custom workflows built on Power Automate require connector re-certification, retesting against GCC High data classification rules, and rebuilding any branches that depend on connectors not available in GCC High.

-Custom applications that depend on commercial Graph API behaviors not yet in GCC High Graph, third-party integrations whose vendor has not certified for GCC High, federation-based external sharing arrangements with commercial-tenant partners, and any solution architected against commercial-only services all require replacement architecture.
+The third category requires full rebuild.
+Custom applications that depend on commercial Graph API behaviors not yet implemented in GCC High Graph, third-party application integrations whose vendor has not certified for GCC High, federation-based external sharing arrangements with commercial-tenant partners, and any solution architected against commercial-only services (commercial-tier Viva modules not in GCC High, certain commercial Power Platform connectors) all require replacement architecture.

-The readiness criteria that separate these three categories: does the customization compile against GCC High endpoints; does it use a service or connector available in GCC High; does its data classification align with CUI handling rules; does it rely on external sharing patterns GCC High permits.
-A customization-by-customization audit answers these four questions per artifact, producing a readiness inventory that scopes the SharePoint migration services work realistically.
+The readiness criteria that separate these three categories at evaluation: does the customization compile against GCC High endpoints; does it use a service or connector available in GCC High; does its data classification align with CUI handling rules; does it rely on external sharing patterns GCC High permits.
+Customization-by-customization audit answers these four questions per artifact, producing a readiness inventory that scopes the SharePoint migration services work realistically.

 Compliance Requirements That Drive GCC High SharePoint Migration for Defense Contractors